Saartje87/pbjs/docs/dom/events.md

 ###Assigning events to element

-Note: browser that not support the mouseenter/mouseleave nativly will still respond event.type with mouseover/mouseout
+***Note:*** browser that not support the mouseenter/mouseleave nativly will still respond event.type with mouseover/mouseout.

+***Note:*** Functions(callbacks) are unique throughout the event mechanism, so function foo would only be attached once even if you try to assign it multiple times.

 	var callback = function ( e ) {